EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Overview {#asym-dh-overview}

 EDHOC authenticated with assymetric Diffie-Hellman kets very similar to EDHOC authenticated with asymmetric signature keys.
-Instead of static signature keys, U and V have static Diffie-Hellman keys.
-The static Diffie-Hellman keys are called G_U and G_V.
+Instead of signature authentication keys, U and V have Diffie-Hellman authentication keys called G_U and G_V, respectively.
+This means that the credentials (certificates, RPK) must include a public key that can be used for Diffie-Hellman.

 In the following subsections only the differences compared to EDHOC authenticated with asymmetric signature keys are described.
 EDHOC authenticated with asymmetric Diffie-Hellman keys is illustrated in {{fig-asym-dh}}.